-- 8. (1) Where a dealer is registered in accordance with section 4(3), the National Commissioner must issue the prescribed certificate of registration to a dealer, authorising the dealer to carry on business- - (a) in respect of the classes of goods specified on the certificate; - 25 (b) on the premises specified on the certificate; and - (c) subject to such of the prescribed conditions as the National Commissioner may impose. - (2) The National Commissioner must issue a certificate for each premises on which the dealer may conduct business. - (3) If a person other than a natural person carries on business as a dealer, the certificate must be issued in the name of the person contemplated in section 3(2). - (4) Registration does not exempt a dealer from having to comply with the provisions of any other law. - (5) Registration remains valid for a period of five years from the date the certificate is 35 issued. - (6) A person who fails to comply with subsection (1) is guilty of an offence and liable on conviction to a fine or to imprisonment for a period not exceeding five years or to both a fine and such imprisonment.
+- 7. (1) Where a dealer is registered in accordance with section 3(3), the National Commissioner must issue the prescribed certificate of registration to a dealer, authorising the dealer to carry on business- - (a) in respect of the classes of second-hand goods specified on the certificate; 5 - (b) on the premises specified on the certificate; and - (c) subject to such of the prescribed conditions as the National Commissioner may impose. - (2) The National Commissioner must issue a certificate for each premises on which the dealer may conduct business. - (3) If a person other than a natural person carries on business as a dealer, the certificate must be issued in the name of the person contemplated in section 2(2). - (4) Registration does not exempt a dealer from having to comply with the provisions of any other law - (5) Registration remains valid for a period of five years from the date the certificate is 15 issued.